xwp/xwpwa/assets/src/css/readme.md

 ### Utilities

+Using the utilities classes is a choice.
+The one that you don't use must be commented in the index file, or removed from the file.

 #### Background

 This file is used to generated the different classes used to set the background color of an element.